You will find below information on the measures decided by the government in relation to the exceptional situation generated by the COVID-19.

-If a first form had already been submitted, the applicants must make a request again on Guichet.lu using a new form from Monday, March 30, 2020 (downlaod the form).
+If a first form had already been submitted, the applicants must make a request again on Guichet.lu using a new form from Monday 30 March 2020.

 The extraordinary leave put in place in the context of the COVID-19 crisis is time-limited, and will not impact the usual family leave balance.
 It has been extended until the end of the suspension of childcare facilities and schools activity, currently expected for May 3, 2020 included.

 Considering the exceptional context, it is possible to send the form electronically: it must be printed, signed manually, scanned or photographed, and sent by email to the following address: email@example.com

 Important: do not forget to mention the 13-digit national identification number in the subject of the email.

 The sending by post is still possible: in this case the form must be printed, signed manually and sent to the following address: CNS Indemnités pécuniaires L-2980 Luxembourg.

 To support employees in the private sector and self-employed workers who must take care of an adult dependent person with whom they live (elderly dependent person or disabled adult), and to offset the closure (due to the crisis situation) of the authorised body taking care of the person in normal times, the leave for family support has been implemented with retroactive effect from March 18, 2020.
 Its duration cannot exceed the duration of the crisis, and depends on the resumption of activities, or part of the activities of the authorised body.

 The employee wishing to benefit from this leave must request a certificate via a form that can be downloaded on the website of the Ministry of Families, Integration and the Greater Region, or on Guichet.lu This certificate must be sent without delay to the employer and the CNS.